-Since 2019, the Gettysburg Christmas Festival has celebrated a weekend-long festival throughout town.
-Different areas of town have themes such as “Winter Wonderland” and “Santa’s Central Depot.”
+The annual Gettysburg Christmas Festival celebrates the season in a weekend-long festival throughout town.
+Different areas of town have themes such as “Winter Wonderland” and “Santa's Central Depot.”
 Businesses and restaurants in those areas offer specials and activities based on the theme.
-Events include free carriage rides, cookie-eating contests, and a holiday film fest.
+Events include free carriage rides, festive contests, and a holiday film fest.

 Shop for Unique Gifts

 You will discover a diverse range of unique and special gifts during your Gettysburg Christmas shopping.
 The downtown area balances small-town charm with lots of eclectic shops; a wonderful break from cookie-cutter malls.

 Lark is one of our favorite stores for gift shopping in Gettysburg.
 Their collection includes home decor, jewelry, humorous pieces, scarfs, and more.
 Lovely holiday decorations take over much of the store in December.

 Stop in Gallery 30 to shop their collection of holiday decorations made from gourds, plus jewelry, art, purses, blankets, and many more American-made goods.
 Ask about items that catch your fancy, and you'll be inspired by stories of the independent American artisans behind the works.

 A Gettysburg Christmas visit must include a stop in The Christmas Haus.
 The store is filled with authentic German ornaments and crafts.
 Owner Roger Lund travels to Germany every year to seek out independent artisans who create these handmade items.